QiYao-Wang/QiYao-Wang.github.io/_pages/about.md

 <div style="max-height: 200px; overflow-y: auto;">
 <ul>
+  <li><em><strong>2025.07.30:</strong></em> &nbsp;🎉 As the Team Supervisor, I successfully guided my team to win the Third Prize at the national level in the 18th China College Students' Computer Design Competition.</li>
   <li>
     <em><strong>2025.06.14:</strong></em> &nbsp;🧠 My work <em>AutoPatent</em> was presented as a poster at the
     <strong>Young Scholars Symposium on Natural Language Processing (YSSNLP) 2025, Dalian</strong>.
 Many thanks to the organizers for the opportunity!